Pakistan in the Iran–Iraq War: Overview

 On 11 April 1979, Zia famously declared, "Khomeini is a symbol of Islamic insurgence".
 Reciprocating President Zia's sentiments, Imam Khomeini in his letter called for Muslim unity and declared, "Ties with Pakistan are based on Islam."
 By 1981, Zia-ul-Haq was close allies with the United States again and came under the latter's sphere of influence for a long time.

 In 1980, Iraqi President Saddam Hussein decided to invade Iran.
 Pakistan immediately deployed its military contingent to protect the Gulf states against the Iranian threat by placing about 40,000 military personnel in Saudi Arabia for security and training purposes.

 Reportedly, Pakistan also began to supply conventional weapons to Iran, and both neighbours supported the Afghan jihad against the Soviet Union but different factions of the resistance.

 Military assistance and co-operation increased in support to Iran, and Pakistan never openly supported Iraq during the Iran-Iraq War despite tremendous pressure from the United States and Saudi Arabia.
 There are reports of Pakistan financially helping Iran at the operational level.
 The Pakistani military officials strongly objected killing of Iranian pilgrim riot by the Saudi Arabian Army on the annual Hajj pilgrimage to Mecca in 1985.
-Conversely, Pakistan exported and sold numbers of Chinese and US weapons to Iran, specifically the Silkworm and Stinger missiles which proved to be a crucial integrating factor in the Tanker War; they had originally been bounded for the Afghan mujahideen against the Soviets.
+Conversely, Pakistan exported and sold numbers of Chinese and US weapons to Iran, specifically the Silkworm and Stinger missiles which proved to be a crucial factor in the Tanker War; they had originally been bounded for the Afghan mujahideen against the Soviets.